The PROSPECT Reactor Antineutrino Experiment: Nuclear reactor antineutrinos

 The positron carries most of the antineutrino energy and rapidly annihilates with an electron producing a prompt signal with energy ranging from 1~MeV to 8~MeV.
 The neutron, after thermalizing, captures on a $^6$Li or H nucleus, with a typical capture time of 40\,$\mu s$.
 The correlation in time and space between the prompt and delayed signals provides a distinctive $\bar{\nu}_e$ signature, greatly suppressing backgrounds.

 Liquid scintillators have historically been the standard detection medium for large volume antineutrino detectors.
-Gadolinium has often been used for the neutron capture signal in large, monolithic detectors~\cite{An:2015nua,Abe:2014bwa,Kim:2014rfa}, emitting a robust 8\,MeV signal in gamma rays.
-However, for a smaller (few ton) highly segmented detector such as PROSPECT, the spatial extent of the gamma ray signal compromises segmentation.
-Futhermore, the gamma rays will escape detection near the sides of the detector, leading to a spatial dependence of detection efficiency.
-Additionally, since PROSPECT will operate in a high-gamma background environment, the gammas from the neutron capture on gadolinium could be mimicked by random coincidences of the predominant gamma backgrounds.
+Gadolinium has often been used for the neutron capture signal in large, monolithic detectors~\cite{An:2015nua,Abe:2014bwa,Seo:2016uom}, emitting a robust 8\,MeV signal in $\g$-rays.
+However, for a smaller (few ton) highly segmented detector such as PROSPECT, the spatial extent of the $\g$-ray signal compromises segmentation.
+Furthermore, the $\g$-rays will escape detection near the sides of the detector, leading to a spatial dependence of detection efficiency.
+Additionally, since PROSPECT will operate in a high-$\g$-ray background environment, the $\g$-rays from the neutron capture on gadolinium could be mimicked by random coincidences of the predominant $\g$-ray backgrounds.

 In contrast, neutron captures on $^6$Li produce well localized energy depositions\footnote{The very high energy deposition density from low energy nuclear fragments or proton recoils, suppresses the light output in liquid scintillator.
 For this reason, we refer to energies observed in such reactions in terms of their ``electron equivalent'', or ``ee''.} from the reaction $n + ^6$Li$ \rightarrow \alpha + t + 0.55$~MeV$_{ee}$ which are most often contained within a single segment of a divided detector.
-Since this capture only produces heavy charged particles, a pulse-shape discriminating $^6$LiLS is able to separate neutron captures from background gamma events reducing the likelihood of random coincidences.
+Since this capture only produces heavy charged particles, a pulse-shape discriminating LiLS is able to separate neutron captures from background $\g$-ray events reducing the likelihood of random coincidences.

 Pulse-shape discrimination (PSD) is a long studied property of many liquid scintillators that allows for the isolation of interactions with high $dE/dx$, typically heavy charged particles, from those with low $dE/dx$, such as muons and electrons.
 Previous experiments using LiLS were based on scintillators that are toxic, flammable, and are not suitable for operating inside a reactor facility.
 Also many of these scintillators have had insufficient light yields for realizing the energy resolution needed by PROSPECT.
-A multi-year research and development effort by PROSPECT collaborators developed a new low-toxicity and low-flashpoint liquid scintillator utilizing a commercial scintillator base.
+A multi-year research and development effort by PROSPECT collaborators developed a new low-toxicity and low-flashpoint liquid scintillator utilizing a commercial scintillator base (Section~\ref{sec-scintillator}).